 “This is another example of the level of investment being made to freshen-up key areas within the city.”

-Find out more about the scheme at www.worcestershire.gov.uk/shambles.
+Find out more about the scheme at The Shambles page of the Council's website.